directus-labs/guest-authoring/sveltekit-directus/index.md

 Go to http://localhost:5173/about, replacing `about` with any of your item slugs.
 Using the Directus JavaScript SDK, the single item with that slug is retrieved, and the page should show your data. `readItem()` only checks against your `slug` Primary ID Field.

+SvelteKit populates the data property and also updates it on the client automatically should any dependency(variable, url, etc.) used inside our load function change.
+In this case whenever `params.slug` changes.

 :::warning 404s and Trusted Content